PeterDrake/drakepedia/administrivia/policies.md

 You can find detailed policies in the College's Statement on Academic Integrity (the first two pages of the [Policies and Procedures section](https://www.lclark.edu/live/files/6190-cas-catalogpolicies-and-procedurespdf) of the Handbook) and sections VIII (Outcomes) and XVI (College Honor Board Hearing Procedures) of the [Student Code of Conduct](http://college.lclark.edu/live/files/12481-code-of-conduct-2012pdf).

+### Generative AI

+Large language models like ChatGPT and Copilot are surprising effective as solving *easy* programming problems, as they have been trained on many solutions to such problems.
+They fail on more challenging problems, because they don't have an internal model of the domain; they are simply, in the words of Rumman Chowdhury, "spicy autocorrect".

+It is therefore essential that you don't use an LLM to solve your assignments.
+Without practicing the skills these assignments are meant to teach, you will eventually reach problems that neither the LLM nor you can solve; worse, you will reach problems for which the LLM produces code that is subtly incorrect, inefficient, or insecure, and you don't have sufficient understanding to notice or fix the problem.

+All of that said, LLMs are used widely by professional programmers.
+They are quite handy when you understand the relevant concepts but just don't know the syntax or which library functions to call.
+It may be that having a computer write the boilerplate code can free you up to think about overall system design, testing, and other higher-level issues.
+I will experiment with this in some upper-level course, but **you may not use an LLM to generate code except where it is explicitly allowed**.

+I remain wary that LLMs use vastly more energy than traditional web searches, have often been trained on data that were arguably stolen, and are [unlkely to remain free once we've become dependent on them](https://pluralistic.net/2023/01/21/potemkin-ai/#hey-guys).

 ## Assignments

 ### Handing In Assignments